princepatel/ProjAConfigServer/README.md

 # ProjAConfigServer
-Config server with local property files
+Config server with local git repo and property files